 Current project

-Some things are not said, they are held.
-This body of work gives form to what is internalised, tracing the weight of silence, control, and endurance as they are carried within the body and embedded in the structures around us.
-It examines the body as a site of containment, where experiences of silence, control, and endurance are internalised and made visible through symbolic figuration.
-Figures appear suspended within net/web like structures, held in states of tension that suggest both physical and psychological entrapment.
-These forms operate as metaphors for the subtle and pervasive systems that shape lived experience, structures that are often invisible, yet deeply embedded.
-The work does not seek resolution, but instead holds these conditions in suspension, allowing ambiguity, pressure, and stillness to remain.
+This body of work gives form to what is internalised, tracing silence, control, and endurance as they are carried within the body and embedded in the structures around us.
+Figures appear suspended within net-like forms, held in states of tension that suggest both physical and psychological entrapment.
+The work does not seek resolution.
+It holds these conditions in suspension, allowing ambiguity, pressure, and stillness to remain.